The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 How do hearing aids work?

 Hearing aids amplify sounds to help you hear better, but they won’t restore hearing to normal.
-These devices play the part that your ears typically would on their own, without hearing loss.
-The microphone pulls in sounds and passes them to the amplifier, which sends them to a speaker.5 The amplifier does the heavy lifting, taking the sounds and improving them based on your specific needs and then converting them back to sound waves to send through to the speaker.
+These devices perform the role your ears typically would on their own, without hearing loss.
+The microphone captures sound and passes it to the amplifier, which sends it to a speaker.5 The amplifier does the heavy lifting, taking the sounds and improving them based on your specific needs, and then converting them back to sound waves to send through to the speaker.

 Types of hearing aids